Azure-Samples/azure-search-traffic-analytics/README.md

 - [Application Insights](/azure/azure-monitor/app/create-workspace-resource), a feature of Azure Monitor

-- A rich client application that provides an interactive search experience that includes click events and other user actions.
+- A rich client application providing an interactive search experience that includes click events or other user actions that you want to correlate to search result selections

 ## Add instrumentation to your client code